 Once you’ve added three cups, slow down a bit.
 Taste the frosting.
 Is it sweet enough?
 Is the texture firm but workable?
 If it’s not sweet enough or if it’s too thin, add more sugar, a tablespoon at a time, until it tastes good and the texture’s just right.
 If you add too much sugar and the frosting gets stiff, you can thin it out with a dash of milk.

 Test Kitchen tip: While making the frosting, scrape down the sides of the bowl with a rubber spatula frequently, to make sure all of the ingredients are incorporated evenly.

 Using Cream Cheese Frosting

 After you sample a few fingerfuls (for quality control purposes, of course), get frosting!
 (Psst!
 Here’s how to use a piping bag like a pro.)
 This recipe yields about three cups of cream cheese frosting, which is enough to cover a two-layer cake, a single-layer sheet cake or two dozen cupcakes.

 After frosting, be sure to store your goods in the refrigerator until serving.
-Cream cheese and butter can get melty or even go bad if left at room temperature.
+Cream cheese and butter can melt or even spoil if left at room temperature.

 Test Kitchen tip: This frosting can be made and refrigerated so you can always have some on hand for desserts or a late night treat.
 Just bring it to room temperature and beat again to fluff it back up before using.